You want your toddler to pay attention to their teacher in the classroom and do their homework properly.

 Let your little artist go wild with crayons and a coloring book.
-It’s a great way to distract your child as well as improve their focus and develop fine motor skills.
+It’s a great way to distract your child, improve their focus, and develop fine motor skills.

 Let them draw or paint if they’re into it.
 Don’t worry about the mess they’ll make.